xaIex/Cyberpunk-CUI-Foobar2000-Theme/README.md

 - You can do all of the essentials like Save, Load, Delete, Rename, Move, Add and Duplicate playlists.
 - Simply right click on a playlist to display all of the options.
 - Extensive customization options are also available.
-- A github for more details is provided: https://github.com/xaIex/Playlist-Tab-Cover-Manager
+- A repo for more details is provided: https://github.com/xaIex/Playlist-Tab-Cover-Manager

 <img width="156" height="1151" alt="image" src="https://github.com/user-attachments/assets/2df19b4e-57a6-4413-8202-8d83ad6039be" />